Delivering a £4 billion investment plan for London’s roads

 Better informed decision making

 Surface Playbook brings together information previously held in different systems and departments, in mixed formats, and makes it accessible to everyone.
 Consequently, teams can make better informed decisions about where and when to carry out works, to avoid duplicated effort and speed up the completion of planned schemes.
-“Surface Playbook provides a comprehensive picture of our road network, assets, current works and projects in one place, giving employees the best information from which to make important planning and operational decisions,” says Fiona Clowes, GIS Manager at TfL.
+“Surface Playbook provides a comprehensive picture of our road network, assets, current works and projects in one place, giving employees the best information from which to make important planning and operational decisions,” says Fiona Clowes, GIS Lead at TfL.

 Improved operational efficiency